Mizuki Yamashita

-Mizuki Yamashita (山下 美月, Yamashita Mizuki), is a Japanese television and stage actress, and model.
+Mizuki Yamashita (山下 美月, Yamashita Mizuki), is a Japanese actress and fashion model.
 She is a former third generation member of the girl group Nogizaka46 and an exclusive model for CanCam magazine.
 Her acting roles include the supporting role of Mami Ichinose in the BS TV Tokyo series Cheers to Miki Clinic, the lead role of Mai Kamio in the 2019 TV Tokyo adaptation of Video Girl Ai, and the lead role of Reiko Nonoyama in the 2021 TV Tokyo drama The Other Woman.

 Early life

 Yamashita was born on July 26, 1999, in Tokyo.
 Her entertainment career began in 2016 when she successfully auditioned for the third generation of the idol group Nogizaka46.
 Yamashita and her fellow third generation members performed their first full live concert in May 2017.

 Career

 Nogizaka46

 Yamashita's first selection for Nogizaka46's main performance group came in March 2018, when she was selected for Nogizaka46's twentieth single "Synchronicity".
 She has since been selected for the main performance groups for several more of the group's singles, including the twenty-first single "Jikochu de Ikō!" and twenty-second single "Kaerimichi wa Tōmawari Shitaku Naru".
 Yamashita served as the choreographic center for Nogizaka46's 26th single "Boku wa Boku o Suki ni Naru", released in January 2021.

 Yamashita became an exclusive model for the fashion magazine CanCam in August 2018, joining her fellow Nogizaka46 member Sayuri Matsumura as a CanCam model.
 Yamashita's first photobook, titled Wasurerarenai Hito (lit.
 Unforgettable Person), was published by Shogakukan in January 2020.
 The photobook sold over 100,000 copies in the first week after publication, and ranked first in weekly sales in the Oricon photobook and general book categories.
 She has also been selected to appear with other Nogizaka46 members in advertising campaigns for Mouse Computer, 7-Eleven, Fanta, Pokémon Go, and Cup Star.
 Yamashita announced her graduation from Nogizaka46 on February 17, 2024, with the upcoming 35th single being her last participating single with the group and a graduation concert is scheduled for May 11 and 12.